Unveiling the Latent Space Geometry of Push-Forward Generative Models: Related Work

-A significant flaw of GANs \citep{GANs} is their difficulty in learning multi-modal distributions.
-This phenomenon has been deeply analyzed by \cite{khayatkhoei2018disconnected,tanielian2020learning}.
-The problem comes from this fundamental trade-off: GANs can either cover all modes and generate out-of-manifold samples, generate only good quality samples, or neglect some modes.
-Some methods proposed ways to train disconnected generators \citep{khayatkhoei2018disconnected,gurumurthy2017deligan}, but with little benefits compared to single overparametrized generators with rejection mechanisms \citep{tanielian2020learning, azadi2018discriminator}.
+The phenomenon of misspecification in continuous generative models, while primarily studied in the context of GANs, is also relevant to other families such as VAEs or normalizing flows \citep{salmonacan}.
+This issue has been investigated both experimentally \citep{khayatkhoei2018disconnected} and theoretically \citep{tanielian2020learning,salmonacan}.
+The problem stems from a fundamental trade-off: continuous generators can either cover all modes, resulting in out-of-manifold samples, or generate only high-quality samples, neglecting some modes.
+To address this, various methods have been proposed, such as training disconnected distributions \citep{gurumurthy2017deligan,khayatkhoei2018disconnected} or deriving rejection mechanisms from pre-trained generators \citep{azadi2018discriminator,tanielian2020learning,humayun2022polarity}.

-Empirically, different works give intuition on the latent space structure of GANs. \cite{karras2018style} showed that binary attributes are linearly separable in the gaussian latent space and are better separated in an intermediate latent space. \cite{shen2020interpreting} stress that face attributes are separated by hyperplanes and edit images by moving in the latent space orthogonally to these hyperplanes.
-Finally, \cite{harkonen2020ganspace} shows that keeping principal components from a PCA in the intermediate latent space of StyleGAN captures most variance of the model, which implies that GANs compress the high-dimensional latent space.
-Another line of research consists of regarding the latent space of generative models with a Riemannian perspective and defining a metric tensor using the generator's Jacobian. \cite{arvanitidis2018latent} and \cite{chen2018metrics} use this metric to find the shortest paths on the data manifold.
+Empirical studies have provided valuable insights into the structure of the latent space of generative models.
+For example, \citet{karras2018style} demonstrate that binary attributes are linearly separable in the Gaussian latent space and even more separable in an intermediate latent space.
+Similarly, \citet{shen2020interpreting} find that face attributes are separated by hyperplanes in the latent space. \citet{arvanitidis2018latent} and \citet{chen2018metrics} view the latent space of generative models with a Riemannian perspective.

-However, these findings might not be sufficient for a clear understanding of the required geometry of the latent space.
-For instance, \cite{karras2018style} use a huge latent space dimension ($\mathds{R}^{512}$), while \cite{sauer2022stylegan} arguing that the optimal latent space dimension is close to the intrinsic dimension of images ($\mathds{R}^{64}$ for ImageNet). \cite{tanielian2020learning} stress the relevance of this problem by showing that the precision of GANs can converge to $0$ when the number of modes or the distance between them increases.
-In this paper, we make a step towards a better understanding of the behavior of GANs and explicit an optimal latent space configuration when the number of modes $m$ is smaller than the dimension of the latent space $d$.
+While these findings provide valuable insights into the latent space structure of generative models, they may not be sufficient for a comprehensive understanding of the latent space geometry.
+For instance, \citet{tanielian2020learning} stress the relevance of this problem by showing that the precision of GANs can converge to $0$ when the number of modes or the distance between them increases.
+In this paper, we take a step towards a deeper understanding of the behavior of push-forward generative models and reveal an optimal latent space configuration when the number of modes $m$ and the dimension of the latent space $d$ are such that $m \leq d+1$.